2006 Major League Baseball postseason: (3) Oakland Athletics vs. (4) Detroit Tigers

 This was the first ALCS since 1990 to not feature either the New York Yankees, Cleveland Indians, Seattle Mariners, Toronto Blue Jays, Chicago White Sox or Minnesota Twins.

 This was a rematch of the 1972 ALCS, which the Athletics won in five games en route to a World Series title.
 The Tigers swept the Athletics to advance to the World Series for the first time since 1984 (in the process denying a rematch of the 1931 World Series between the Athletics and Cardinals).

 Nate Robertson and the Tigers’ bullpen held the A's offense to one run as the Tigers took Game 1.
-In Game 2, Justin Verlander won his first postseason game as the Tigers prevailed to take a 2–0 series lead headed back to Detroit.
+In Game 2, Justin Verlander won his first postseason game as the Tigers prevailed to take a 2–0 series lead headed to Detroit.
 In Game 3, Kenny Rogers pitched seven innings of shutout ball as the Tigers blanked the A's to take a commanding three games to none series lead.
-In Game 4, the Athletics took a 3-0 lead after the fourth, but the Tigers put up six unanswered runs, capped off by a walk-off three-run home run by Magglio Ordóñez in the bottom of the ninth inning, to complete the sweep.
+In Game 4, the Athletics took a 3–0 lead after the fourth, but the Tigers put up six unanswered runs, capped off by a walk-off three-run home run by Magglio Ordóñez in the bottom of the ninth inning, to complete the sweep.